mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-26-homebridge-sonos.md

 1. To play my personal Tidal playlist on my Sonos.
 2. To play ad-free SomaFM on my Sonos.
 3. To do the above through voice commands.
-4. And by voice commands, I mean "Siri"
+4. By voice commands, I mean "Siri"

 ## Tools in hand